Creating Magnetism on a Forehand

 It’s worthy of note that – by design – purposefully – Steffi Graf’s forehand preparation was relatively ‘late’ and considered a flaw by those who impose more stereotypical techniques than parent Peter Graf clearly did.

-Hence a more generic route might’ve robbed tennis of one of the best forehands I’ve ever seen, for that very ‘lateness’ was a contributing factor to her irresistible forehand power.
+Hence a more generic route might’ve robbed tennis of one of the best forehands I’ve ever seen, for that very ‘lateness’ in the prepping was a contributing factor to her irresistible forehand power.

 This is something else I hope to explore more fully when we get deep-down-and-dirty with the advanced stuff.